mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 Video 6: K-means distance based anomaly detection

-n this video, viewers will learn about K-means distance based anomaly detection and how it can be applied to the Tennessee Eastman Process dataset.
+In this video, viewers will learn about K-means distance based anomaly detection and how it can be applied to the Tennessee Eastman Process dataset.
 The video will explain how K-means distance is used to identify anomalies in data and discuss the advantages of using this approach over traditional machine learning models.
 The video will also provide a step-by-step demonstration of how to perform K-means distance based anomaly detection on the Tennessee Eastman Process dataset.

 Video 7: One Class SVM and Isolation Forest